adr-sk/atom_one/README.md

 ### About consensus-driven investments

-Governance driven funding will fail, like central planning fails. - where-ever possible we should ensure that intelligence is preserved or amplified in decisions.
-The way to ensure that good decisions are rewarded and bad decisions punished, is to require individual decision makers to put skin in the game.
+Governance-driven funding will fail, like central planning fails. - where-ever possible we should ensure that intelligence is preserved or amplified in decisions.
+The way to ensure that good decisions are rewarded and bad decisions punished, is to require individual decision-makers to put skin in the game.
 This is why innovation happens in the private sector, and why governance funding is seen as a corruption of private sector innovation, and why central government planning historically has led to failure.
 It turns the incentive model of individual merit, into a game of politics.
-This is true even when decision making is weighted by relative capital.
+This is true even when decision-making is weighted by relative capital.

 We can see this clearly in the private sector investment world.
-The best performing funds do not have their decisions made by weighted voting of LPs.
+The best- performing funds do not have their decisions made by weighted voting of LPs.
 Rather, the LPs are free to join and leave, while the investment thesis of each fund is maintained by select GPs.
 The ATOM2.0 tokenomics model is akin to